 A holonomic rolling motion between two convex surfaces at contact is considered here and here.
 There are no constraints between the two surfaces but only the rolling one.
 In particular, the stabilization in full gravity of the unstable position of a disk free to roll on an actuated disk is addressed.
 The same set-up is considered here where passivity theory has been employed, and here and here in presence of the so-called ``matched disturbances'' within the control action.
 The found solution exploits the port-Hamiltonian approach.
 By generalizing the method, here, under certain assumptions about the shapes of the rolling surfaces, a proper change of coordinates allows to study the general case of nonprehensile planar rolling through classic nonlinear control techniques, where the design of the controller is much simplified.
-A npnprehensile manipulation task in case of nonholonomic rolling can be considered the motion control of the `ballbot'', that is a spherical robot with a cylindrical top.
+A nonprehensile manipulation task in case of nonholonomic rolling can be considered the motion control of the `ballbot'', that is a spherical robot with a cylindrical top.
 A geometric control approach without coordinates is proposed here.

 The bouncing motion primitive is examined here and here, where the table tennis case study is considered.
 A motion planner for the paddle, also considering its orientation, is introduced in the cited manuscript.
-The whole aerodynamic of the flying ball is taken into account without neglecting the real-time execution of the implemented algorithm.
+The whole aerodynamics of the flying ball is taken into account without neglecting the real-time execution of the implemented algorithm.
 The assumption of having a constant predefined impact time is relaxed here, while different metrics are compared to define the optimal impact time.
 Numerical tests are implemented to evaluate the algorithm.
 The throw of a deformable object is instead addressed here.
 The example of a pizza-maker who acrobatically throws the pizza in the air to stretch the dough is considered.
 The model and the control are designed by using a geometric approach without making use of coordinates.